RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 **Goals:** To explore intra-specific differences in thermal limits in marine, intertidal, freshwater, and terrestrial taxa, and to compare the scaling of those differences between realms, using geographic distance and environmental differences as our moderators.
 We have surveyed the literature on adaptive divergence of upper and lower thermal limits, and compiled a list of papers that meet our requirements for inclusion.
 We have made significant progress towards extracting data from the complete collection of >60 papers.
 We have generated code that calculates geographic distance between populations, extracts environmental data for each site from commonly used temperature databases, and analyzes/visualizes the data.

+Products:

-Product: [Limited plasticity in thermally tolerant ectotherm populations: evidence for a trade-off](https://doi.org/10.1098/rspb.2021.0765) Published 2021 in Proceedings of the Royal Society B
+[Limited plasticity in thermally tolerant ectotherm populations: evidence for a trade-off](https://doi.org/10.1098/rspb.2021.0765) Published 2021 in Proceedings of the Royal Society B

+Sasaki, M., J.M.
+Barley, S. Gignoux-Wolfsohn, C.G.
+Hays, M.W.
+Kelly, A.B.
+Putnam, S. N. Sheeth, A.R.
+Villeneuve, B.S.
+Cheng.
+(2022) [Greater evolutionary divergence of thermal limits within marine than terrestrial species](https://www.nature.com/articles/s41558-022-01534-y).
+Nature Climate Change 12:1175-1180

+Sasaki, M. and B.S.
+Cheng.
+(2022) [Populations adapt more to temperature in the ocean than on land](https://www.nature.com/articles/s41558-022-01535-x).
+Nature Climate Change 12: 1098-1099.
+Research Briefing

 ### Modeling evolution in marine systems